Frequently Asked Questions

 The REB should be contacted for any research activities where there is doubt regarding the necessity of review.
 For more information, please refer to Michener’s REB policy on Activities Requiring REB Review.

 I’m working with a Principal Investigator at another institution where they already obtained an Ethics Approval there.
-Do I need to get an approval from the Michener as well?
+Do I need to get an approval from Michener as well?

 Yes, you still have to submit an application for ethical review and get approval from the Michener Institute’s REB before any research study begins.
 Submitting your exisiting application may expedite the review and approval process.